qxlsz/game_of_thrones/README.md

-## Python libraries to retrieve game of thrones details
+## Python library to retrieve game of thrones details